webdesigns23/paradox-golf-full-stack-auth/README.md

 pip install -r requirements.txt
 ```
 3. Set up .env.local file
+* Copy .env.example to your .env or .env.local file

-* Adding a database url to .env.local file using Neon Postgres:
+* Adding your database url to .env or .env.local file using Neon Postgres:
 	- [Log in to Neon account](https://neon.com/)
 	- Create a "New Project"
 	- Click "Connect"
 	- Copy your "connection string" and Paste into the .env.local file for DATABASE_URL

-* Create a JSON Web Token Secret Key and paste into .env.local file for JWT_SECRET_KEY
+* Create a JSON Web Token Secret Key and paste into .env or .env.local file for JWT_SECRET_KEY

 * Create an API key for Golf Course information
 	- [Go to GolfCourseAPI](https://golfcourseapi.com/)
 	- On home page scroll down to view pricing and select desired level
 	- Complete necessary signup and recieve API key
-	- Copy and paste API key into .env.local file for GOLFCOURSE_API_KEY
+	- Copy and paste API key into .env or .env.local file for GOLFCOURSE_API_KEY

 * Navigate into the server/ directory and set environment variables:
 ```bash